-- 5 To qualify for the Master of Business Administration, a student must achieve 180 points by successfully completing one of the following: - (a) Master of Business Administration with a specialisation Not open for new enrolments from 2017 - (i) core papers: 135 points and - (ii) a specialisation: 37.5 points from one of the subject areas identified in these regulations and - (iii) the remaining points from the papers listed in the Master of Business Administration Table. - (b) Master of Business Administration - (i) core papers: 135 points and - (ii) 45 points from the papers listed in the Master of Business Administration - 6 A student may substitute up to 45 points in 5(a)(iii) or 5(b)(ii) from another postgraduate programme with the approval of the MBA Director. - 7 A full-time student must complete the requirements for the Master of Business Administration within 24 months, and a part-time student within 48 months of commencing the programme.
+- 5 To qualify for the Master of Business Administration, a student must achieve 180 points by successfully completing one of the following: - (a) Master of Business Administration with a specialisation Not open for new enrolments from 2017 - (i) core papers: 135 points and - (ii) a specialisation: 37.5 points from one of the subject areas identified in these regulations and - (iii) the remaining points from the papers listed in the Master of Business Administration Table. - (b) Master of Business Administration - (i) core papers: 135 points and - (ii) 45 points from the papers listed in the Master of Business Administration Table. - 6 A student may substitute up to 45 points in 5(a)(iii) or 5(b)(ii) from another postgraduate programme with the approval of the MBA Director. - 7 A full-time student must complete the requirements for the Master of Business Administration within 24 months, and a part-time student within 48 months of commencing the programme.

-A student with an average grade for the coursework papers falling below a B- prior to enrolment in the Applied Business Project may be required by the examination board to have their points reassigned to the Postgraduate Diploma in Business Administration or the Postgraduate Certificate in Business Administration.
+8 A student with an average grade falling below a B- prior to enrolment in the Applied Business Administration Project paper may be required by the examination board to have their points reassigned to the Postgraduate Diploma in Business Administration.